 Why did I need a diagnosis at my (advanced) age?

 It’s a valid question and one I thoroughly examined before I went to my GP for a referral.
-In fact, it’s something I had thought about for many years, but was far too busy raising my boys and dealing with their own needs as children with ASD (and ADD/ADHD) and just as children in general, to think about myself.
+In fact, it’s something I had thought about for many years but was far too busy raising my children and dealing with their own autistic (and ADD/ADHD) needs and just as children in general, to think about myself.

 It wasn’t until, a couple of years ago as teenagers, and blunt teenagers at that, they started to say things like, “Yeah, mum, you're just the same.
 You have autism as well,” that I began to consider it again more seriously.
-I mean if your Aspie sons can spot it, it must be pretty bloody obvious.
+I mean if your autistic children can spot it, it must be pretty bloody obvious.

 I asked myself what I had to gain by seeking an official diagnosis.
 Would it help me to understand myself better?
 Would it help my family understand me more?
 Would it help or harm my relationship with my husband?